junxit/us-congress-bills-111/metadata.md

 - 2010-03-17 — Mr. McDermott moved to suspend the rules and pass the bill, as amended.
 - 2010-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1548-1549)
 - 2010-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1548-1549)
+- 2010-03-18 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-03-18 — Received in the Senate.
+- 2010-03-19 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 323.